Rate of return: Mutual fund and investment company returns

 Lastly, in more recent years, "personalized" brokerage account statements have been demanded by investors.
 In other words, the investors are saying more or less that the fund returns may not be what their actual account returns are, based upon the actual investment account transaction history.
 This is because investments may have been made on various dates and additional purchases and withdrawals may have occurred which vary in amount and date and thus are unique to the particular account.
 More and more funds and brokerage firms are now providing personalized account returns on investor's account statements in response to this need.

-With that out of the way, here's how basic earnings and gains/losses work on a mutual fund.
+With that out of the way, here is how basic earnings and gains/losses work on a mutual fund.
 The fund records income for dividends and interest earned which typically increases the value of the mutual fund shares, while expenses set aside have an offsetting impact to share value.
 When the fund's investments increase (decrease) in market value, so too the fund shares value increases (or decreases).
 When the fund sells investments at a profit, it turns or reclassifies that paper profit or unrealized gain into an actual or realized gain.
 The sale has no effect on the value of fund shares but it has reclassified a component of its value from one bucket to another on the fund books—which will have future impact to investors.
 At least annually, a fund usually pays dividends from its net income (income less expenses) and net capital gains realized out to shareholders as an IRS requirement.
 This way, the fund pays no taxes but rather all the investors in taxable accounts do.
 Mutual fund share prices are typically valued each day the stock or bond markets are open and typically the value of a share is the net asset value of the fund shares investors own.